 - “Actors” are placeholders for agents performing their role in the scenario considered.

-- Ovals stand for the role played by systems.
+- Ovals stand for the activities supported by systems.

 - Interactions are figured by arrows meant to support communication of events or data.